 The significance of the Vaka, within the team context, is utilized as the vessel that will ensure the needs of Pacific people, are met in a culturally appropriate manner.

-The ethos for the Vaka o le Pasifika team, is to achieve better outcomes for Pacific people accessing Te Korowai Whāriki Services, by identifying gaps for Pacific service users and providing culturally competent support, clinical expertise and appropriate interventions.
+The ethos for the Vaka o le Pasifika team, is to achieve better outcomes for Pacific people accessing Te Korowai Whāriki, by identifying gaps for Pacific service users and providing culturally competent support, clinical expertise and appropriate interventions that are culturally safe.

-The main purpose of this position is to ensure;
+The main purpose of this position is to ensure:

-• There is Pacific representation at all levels of the service.
+- There is Pacific representation at all levels of the service.

-• Consultation and advice is provided to Te Korowai Whāriki management at a strategic level on Pacific processes, protocols also offer some perspective concerning issues that can impact Pacific peoples.
+- Consultation and advice is provided to Te Korowai Whāriki management at a strategic level on Pacific processes, protocols also offer some perspective concerning issues that can impact Pacific peoples.

 Vaka o le Pasifika Team:

-Henry Field: Pasifika Clinician (Inpatient Services)
+Pasifika Clinician: Toe Fiu (Inpatient Services)

 Find out more about our services